achinthagunasekara/simple_application_stack/README.md

 ### Prerequisites

+* AWS accout with a VPC already setup
-Please ensure you have installed the latest version of Ansible on the machine where you’ll be building the stack from.
+* Please ensure you have installed the latest version of Ansible on the machine where you’ll be building the stack from.

-IMPORTANT!
+* IMPORTANT!
 Please note that only RHEL/CentOS 7 images are currently supported.

 ### Commands to Run